Audi A5: Transmissions

 In 2009, Audi introduced the seven speed S-Tronic transmission option for A5 with 2.0 TFSI quattro (155 kW) for the UK market, which replaced the six speed Tiptronic in the United Kingdom and Germany.

 Beginning with the 2011 model year, the A5 2.0 TFSI Quattro coupé and cabriolet includes 8 speed Tiptronic transmission option, replacing the 6-speed Tiptronic in the U.S. and Canada markets.

 For the S5 3.0 TFSI quattro (245 kW), the manual transmission was discontinued for the European market.

 Equipment

-Titanium Package was introduced in 2011 model year of A5 Coupe, S5 Coupe sold in the U.S.
+The Titanium Package was introduced in the 2011 model year of A5 Coupe, S5 Coupe sold in the U.S.

 Reception

 The car was praised for its design, build quality, performance, and all-wheel drive system, and is favorably viewed by the majority of the motoring press.
 Appraised for a rarely seen example of an excellent all-round niche car.
 Walter de Silva has said that the Audi A5 coupe is "his most beautiful design ever".